Liverpool slump continues, Palace move fourth

 LIVERPOOL :Liverpool's crumbling defence of their Premier League crown continued with a 3-0 home drubbing at home to Nottingham Forest on Saturday that left Arne Slot's misfiring side 11th in the table.

-Goals by Murillo, Nicolo Savona and Morgan Gibbs-White gave Forest back-to-back league wins at Anfield for the first time in 62 years and condemned Liverpool to a six league defeat of the season.
+Goals by Murillo, Nicolo Savona and Morgan Gibbs-White gave Forest back-to-back league wins at Anfield for the first time in 62 years and condemned Liverpool to a sixth league defeat of the season.

-Chelsea won 2-0 at Burnley in the early kickoff to move provisionally into second place, three points behind leaders Arsenal who host Tottenham Hotspur on Sunday.

-Manchester City can reclaim second spot and cut Arsenal's lead to one point if they win at Newcastle United later.
+Chelsea won 2-0 at Burnley in the early kickoff to move into second place, three points behind leaders Arsenal who host Tottenham Hotspur on Sunday, and Manchester City missed the chance to close the gap by slumping to a 2-1 defeat at Newcastle United to slip to third on 22.

 Crystal Palace moved fourth with a 2-0 win at bottom club Wolverhampton Wanderers who are still searching for their first win after 12 games.
 Brighton & Hove Albion are fifth after coming from a goal down to beat Brentford 2-1 at home.